Café de Paris, London: Television and film

-The Café de Paris and its 1941 bombing are discussed in the episode "Safest Spot in Town" in the BBC 4's Queers, a series of monologues in response to the fiftieth anniversary of the Sexual Offences Act 1967 and are mentioned in the novel Transcription by Kate Atkinson.
+The Café de Paris and its 1941 bombing are discussed in the episode "Safest Spot in Town" in BBC Four's Queers, a series of monologues in response to the fiftieth anniversary of the Sexual Offences Act 1967.

 The Music Video for the single "Tell Me Why" by Nick Heyward was filmed at Café de Paris, London in 1989.
 The song is from the album I Love You Avenue.

 The café features in the Edgar Wright film Last Night in Soho.

 There is also a passing reference to the cafe in the 5th episode of the 6th season of Downton Abbey.

 The cafe was used as the strip club back drop in the 1991 comedy film King Ralph starring John Goodman and Peter O'Toole.

 A sequence where a nightclub is bombed and the dead subsequently looted in Steve McQueen's 2024 film Blitz is clearly based on the Café de Paris incident (indeed Jonah Coombes, the film's Supervising Location Manager, refers to it as the Café de Paris, and Ken "Snakehips" Johnson is included in the character/cast list), though the nightclub is not named and the film is set in 1940.